Seemavij/Calculator/README.md

+User Stories :
+First Time Visitor Goals:
+As a First Time Visitor, I want to easily understand the main purpose of the site, so I can learn more about the calculator.
+As a First Time Visitor, I want to be able to easily navigate through the website, so I can find the content.
+As a First Time Visitor, I want to quickly acces the calculator so I can start Using.

 # Super Saver Bank Calculator
  * They are number stores where numbers are stored temporarily while doing calculations.
  * All numbers are working.
 Addition, Substraction, Multiply, Division, Percentage and done calculation.